opus1993/pubrepo/content/post/2021-03-26-data-evangelist-part-5/index.md

 {{<youtube 06-AZXmwHjo>}}

-The best practices today distinguish themselves by fostering student engagement by providing forums for people to present what they have learned and built.
+The best practices today distinguish themselves by fostering student engagement by providing forums for people to present what they have learned and built to their harshest critics, their classmates.
 In the case of DeepLearningAI, the events are called [Pie & AI](https://www.deeplearning.ai/ambassador/).

-Professional groups like INFORMS, IEEE, and the R Consortium are adapting well to serving members and providing engagement, now through their own virtual meetups and hackathons.
-Many local chapters have topic groups where they meet periodically (often monthly) and solicit presentations from members.
+Professional groups like INFORMS and the R Consortium are adapting well to serving members and providing engagement, now through their own virtual [meetups](https://www.meetup.com/pro/r-user-groups/) and hackathons.
+Many local chapters have topic groups that meet periodically (often monthly) and solicit presentations from members.
 Some of these communities of practice are mimicked internally in corporate environments as part of training and mentorship programs.

 Starting from the entry level for Business Intelligence or even Citizen Data Scientist, employees at any career stage should be welcome to opt-in to learn more, even for their own career development.
 To make these as collaborative as possible, experts at higher levels should be expected to meet and share within their community of practice periodically to drive digital growth.
 ‘Inclusive AI’ would recognize individuals for their achievements in advancing the state of the art for their location in both digital literacy and in deploying models.